-The association_pks plugin adds association_pks and association_pks= instance methods to the model class for each association added.
+The association_pks plugin adds association_pks, association_pks=, and association_pks_dataset instance methods to the model class for each one_to_many and many_to_many association added.
 These methods allow for easily returning the primary keys of the associated objects, and easily modifying which objects are associated:

 Note that it uses the singular form of the association name.
 Also note that the setter both associates to new primary keys not in the assocation and disassociates from primary keys not provided to the method.

 This plugin makes modifications directly to the underlying tables, it does not create or return any model objects, and therefore does not call any callbacks.
-If you have any association callbacks, you probably should not use the setter methods.
+If you have any association callbacks, you probably should not use the setter methods this plugin adds.

 By default, if you pass a nil value to the setter, an exception will be raised.
 You can change this behavior by using the :association_pks_nil association option.
 If set to :ignore, the setter will take no action if nil is given.
 If set to :remove, the setter will treat the nil as an empty array, removing the association all currently associated values.